An Unlikely Hero With Global Impact

 Who needs pesticides when we have bats?

 Scientists estimate that insect-eating, or insectivorous, bats may save U.S. farmers roughly $23 billion each year by reducing crop damage and limiting the need for pesticides.
-Most, on average, can eat up to half their body weight in insects, while pregnant or nursing mothers will consume up to 100% of their body weight each night.
+Most, on average, can eat up to half their body weight in insects, while pregnant or nursing mothers will consume up to 100 percent of their body weight each night.

 Did You Know?
 The millions of Mexican free-tailed bats at BCI’s Bracken Cave in Central Texas help target an especially damaging pest called the Corn Earworm Moth (aka cotton bollworm, tomato fruitworm, etc.), that attacks a host of commercial plants from artichokes to watermelons.